UWFront-End-Cert/html200-adopt-a-dog/README.md

 * Easy to track totals if you plan to adopt more than one dog
 * If first time adopter is selected in checkout, you will receive a free starter kit (leash, collar, etc.)

 This site is designed to be responsive on all breakpoints and can be easily visited from a mobile device.
 Through rigorous testing, the Adoptadog website has confirmed strong cross-browser functionality.
-More details on the testing of the site can be found within testin.txt.
+More details on the testing of the site can be found within testing.txt.